Have you noticed something in the air has

 Cello’s Rubbed Fontal-Pumpkin Spice Wedge and Sauvignon Blanc

-To create Cello’s signature fontal cheese flavor and texture characteristics, cheesemakers add the rubs during its 60-day aging process.
+To create Cello’s signature fontal cheese flavor and texture characteristics, cheesemakers add the rub during its 60-day aging process.
 The result is a sweet, spicy, and deeply aromatic cheese.
-A wine that matches the lower intensity flavor profile of this fontal cheese is a sauvignon blanc.
+A wine that matches the lower-intensity flavor profile of this fontal cheese is a sauvignon blanc.
 Crisp, light, and refreshing, this wine pairs perfectly with the delicate balance of flavors in Cello’s Rubbed Fontal-Pumpkin Spice Wedge.

 Edelweiss Butterkäse Cheese